 Chapter I: General Provisions

-Article 1: This article is formulated on the basis of the Constitution so as to prevent, stop and punish espionage conduct and maintain national security.
+Article 1: This Law is formulated on the basis of the Constitution so as to prevent, stop and punish espionage conduct and maintain national security.

-Article 2: Anti-espionage efforts follow the leadership of the party, and adhere to the principles of combining open and secret works, combining specialized efforts and the mass line, active defense, and punishment in accordance with law.
+Article 2: Counter-espionage efforts follow the unified leadership of the central authorities, and adhere to the principles of combining open and secret works, combining specialized efforts and the mass line, active defense, and punishment in accordance with law.

-Article 3: State security organs are the competent authorities in charge of anti-espionage efforts.
+Article 3: State security organs are the competent authorities in charge of counter-espionage efforts.